 Audit flash point — rollover character is fragile.
 Many retirees roll their TSERS or CSRS distributions into a private IRA for investment flexibility.
 Doing so destroys the Bailey protection on subsequent distributions.
 The preparer should advise any vested Bailey retiree to think carefully before rolling out of the qualifying plan, and to obtain custodian-level documentation of any rollover that preserves character.

-Section 6: Documentation requirements
+Documentation requirements table

 | Document | Source | Purpose |